Khao Lak Andaman Coast, Thailand Travel Guide

 Khao Lak is an ideal place to unwind and rejuvenate, with various options for body and mind.

-Kapong Hot Spring (Tham Phra Nang Hot Spring) is about 30 kilometers inland, with mineral-rich water for relaxation.
+Kapong Hot Spring (Tham Phra Nang Hot Spring) is roughly 30 kilometers inland, with mineral-rich water for relaxation.

 Some resorts have daily yoga classes.
-Retreats focused on are less common but may exist in adjacent areas.
+Dedicated retreats are less common but may exist in adjacent areas.

 Traditional Thai massage focuses on energy lines and pressure points, providing therapeutic benefits.